Dmytro-Mykhailenko/CypherTool-Go-learning-assignments-sprint-1-kood-tech/README.md

 ### "What does the tool do?"

 The tool prompts the user to select an operation (encrypt or decrypt) and an encryption method.
-In our case, Rot13, Reverse and "".
+In our case, Rot13, Reverse and ReverseAlphabetValue.

 After the user enters a message, the program applies the selected encryption method to the message.